aws/aws-cdk-rfcs/text/0507-subnets.md

 ### Defining your own subnets

-You can define your subnets with `SubnetV2`:
+You can define your subnets with `SubnetV2`, which implements `ISubnet`:

 ```ts
 const subnet = new SubnetV2(this, 'subnet', {